vijaysinhkamble/computer-vision/README.md

 ------------------------------------------------------------------------

-- There’s a good chance that you already have Python on your operating system.
-If so, you do not need to install or configure anything else to use Python.
-- Having said that, I would strongly recommend that you install the tools and libraries described in the guides below before you start building Python applications for real-world use.
+- I would strongly recommend that you install the tools and libraries described in the guides below before you start building Python applications for real-world use.
 - In particular, you should always install Setuptools, Pip, and Virtualenv — they make it much easier for you to use other third-party Python libraries.
 <br />

 **Installing Python 3 on Linux**
+This document describes how to install Python 3.10 on Ubuntu 22.04.

+- There’s a good chance that you already have Python on your linux machine.
+If so, you do not need to install or configure anything else to use Python.

-To see which version of Python 3 you\'ve installed, open a command prompt and run
+To see which version of Python3 you\'ve on your linux machine, open a terminal and run

 ```
 python3 --version
 ```
+If python3 is installed on your machine, then it shows output like below `Python 3.10.4`

+If python3 is not installed on your machine, then it shows output like below
+Command 'python3' not found, but can be installed with: sudo apt install python3

 If you\'re using Ubuntu 22.04 or newer, then you can easily install Python 3.10 with the following commands: